 No matter what your schedule is like, there is a bootcamp that can work for you.
 Whether you want to study full-time or part-time, you will learn what it takes to become a coding expert.
 Check out this information on part-time and full-time coding bootcamps, as we break down how long coding bootcamps are.

 A full-time bootcamp is typically a 17-week program that completely immerses you into the world of coding, leaving you with little time for other activities.
 If you’re a student who is passionate about programming and wants to expand your knowledge in a short period of time, a full-time program may be the right option for you.
+Just keep in mind that full-time programs are intensive and immersive in nature.
+This may result in a student suffering from coding bootcamp burnout.

 In-Person, Online, or Self-Paced Bootcamps